SuleimanFarah/sunpy/Gsoc-2014-ideas.md

 A large amount of solar physics data analysis is image processing based.
 Features in [scikit-image](http://scikit-image.org/) such as feature detection and tracking as well as image warping and transformation.
 There are a few sub-projects under this project idea that could be tackled and expanded by a student.

 * Looking into the differences between `sunpy.image.Crotate` and [`skimage.transform`](http://scikit-image.org/docs/0.9.x/api/skimage.transform.html) specifically the `AffineTransform` type code.
-The motivation for this is using scikit-image rather than mantaining our own C extension code would make the SunPy code base easier to maintain as well as providing more features.
+The motivation for this is using scikit-image rather than maintaining our own C extension code would make the SunPy code base easier to maintain as well as providing more features.
 As part of this work a patch to [issue #741](https://github.com/sunpy/sunpy/issues/741) could be devised.

 * Implement a fine alignment routine to be added to the `MapCube` API, to allow the stacking of various images.
 This is made possible by new features recently added to scikit-image https://github.com/scikit-image/scikit-image/pull/834